Joint Health Insurance For Couples

 The Insurer

 Each insurer will charge a different monthly premium due to its appetite for risk and the variety of services it offers.
-Since every provider is different, it’s best to shop around when buying Joint Health Insurance.
+Since every provider is different, it’s best to shop around when buying Couples Medical Insurance.

 To highlight the differences in cost from provider to provider, here’s an example.
-Premiums are based upon:
+Monthly premiums are based upon:

 • A couple aged 35 who are both non-smokers